A Missouri Series LLC consists of a limited liability company formed under the laws of Missouri.

 How Do I Change My LLC to a Missouri Series LLC?

-To change your business structure from a traditional LLC to a Missouri Series LLC, you need to file a Certificate of Amendment with the Missouri Secretary of State.
+To change your LLC to a Missouri Series LLC, submit a Certificate of Amendment to the Missouri Secretary of State.
+It's a straightforward online process with the same $50 filing fee.

 Does Each Missouri Series LLC Need Its Own EIN?